8 Tips for Filing a Lyft Claim After Being Injured in an Accident in Lyft

 This is not the end of the story.
 If you are an injured driver involved in a Lyft collision, you would have to prove that the rideshare driver was at fault.
 If you are an injured passenger, you need to determine which one of the two drivers caused the crash.

-The next key is to know exactly how much compensation you should receive for your Lyft claim.
+The next step is to know exactly how much compensation you should receive for Lyft accident settlement amounts.
 This will help your rideshare attorney value your claim.

-Here are the elements of your rideshare claim damages:
+Here are the potential elements of your rideshare claim damages:

-- Lost wages for the time that you miss from work or any reduction in your earnings capability
+- Lost income for the time that you miss from work or any reduction in your earnings capability

 - Pain and suffering